 Far to the east of Africa bordered by the Indian Ocean and Uganda, Somalia, Tanzania, and Ethiopia are Kenya.
 Few countries in the world rival Kenya for its safari destinations and its perfect, idyllic coast.
 In Kenya wildlife and humans exist side by side.
 Even in the capital city of Nairobi, the animals walk the streets.
 You’ll spot elephant families from the train, hippos in your lake, warthogs in your garden, and crocs in the river.
-So let’s read about the best and interesting places to Visit in Kenya – A Complete Kenya Travel Guide which will help you in planning your trip with many tips, suggestions, hotel stays recommendations and detailed 10 days itinerary.

-WHY AFRICA SHOULD BE YOUR NEXT HOLIDAY DESTINATION?
+WHY AFRICA SHOULD BE YOUR NEXT HOLIDAY DESTINATION? – KENYA TRAVEL GUIDE – ITINERARY

 - Africa is home to the world’s longest river – Nile.